alexisc64/git__commands/git_commands.md

 `git clone "project url"` used to download a project from a remote repository (github for example)

-`git fetch` to download ojects and refs from another repository
+`git fetch` to download objects and refs from another repository

-`git pull` to fetch from abd integrate with another repository or a local branch
+`git pull` to fetch from and integrate with another repository or a local branch

 `git init` to restart the current directory example: $ git init Reinitialized existing Git repository in C:/Users/LENOVO/Desktop/proyecto/.git/

 `git stash` to put current changes in your work directory into stash for use later